416-333-4554

 Environmentally friendly: One of the top benefits of blown in cellulose insulation is that it made from recycled materials: the contents of your paper recycling bin.
 Post-consumer paper waste like paper, packaging, and cardboard boxes is recycled into an insulation that is good for your home and the environment, because it requires less embodied energy to produce.

-Lowers your risk of contamination from animals, insects, and mold: Blown in cellulose insulation has been treated with boric acid, a non-toxic naturally occurring chemical that helps create a hostile environment to pests.
+Lowers your risk of contamination from animals, insects, and mould: Blown in cellulose insulation has been treated with boric acid, a non-toxic naturally occurring chemical that helps create a hostile environment to pests.
 Boric acid has other benefits that we’ll cover a bit later, but it’s also an effective insecticide that repels bugs such as flies, ants, and cockroaches.

 Tight air seal: One of the biggest problems in the attics that we assess is air leaks.
 These small holes and gaps are sometimes responsible for up to a 30% loss in home heating - which translates directly into higher energy bills.
 Because it is created from many small pieces, blown-in cellulose insulation is excellent at efficiently covering a space, filling and preventing the gaps that contribute to air leakage.